Skip to main contentSkip Navigation or Skip to Content

 Open admission

-The flexible education environment offered by OL includes a continuous enrolment schedule and an open admission policy that sets it apart from other BC institutions.
-OL's openness also extends to students at other colleges and universities who can choose to stay at their home institution and register with OL for the courses they need.
+The flexible education environment offered by Open Learning includes a continuous enrolment schedule and an open admission policy that sets it apart from other BC institutions.
+Our openness also extends to students at other colleges and universities who can choose to stay at their home institution and register with Open Learning for the courses they need.

 Differential fees and services may apply to applicants who are classified as international students as well as non-permanent residents of British Columbia.